 3) Start Off the Right Way

 Make sure you use the correct cover letter format that shows your professionalism.
 Stick to the format from the outset to keep it consistent to the end of the cover letter.
-Be sure to express your interest in the position, discuss some key educational leadership accomplishments in a manner that will entice the reader to want to learn more.
-Close the letter by showing your interest in learning more about the position by meeting inperson for a conversation.
+Be sure to express your interest in the position and discuss some key educational leadership accomplishments that will entice the reader to want to learn more.
+Close the letter by showing your interest in learning more about the position by meeting in person for a conversation.

 4) State Only the Relevant and Recent Facts

-Since you have limited space, make a list of your best attributes that can help the school administration achieve their goal and use only 2-3 of those in your cover letter.
+Since you have limited space, make a list of your best attributes to help the school administration achieve their goal and use only 2-3 of those in your cover letter.

-Pick your best points as a former principal, a vice principal or a teacher when describing your past in brief.
+Pick your best points as a former principal, a vice-principal, or a teacher when describing your past in brief.
 Know the school, its students, and its community.
-The best, most relevant experiences from your career at one school may be different from those that would be most relevant at another.
+The best, most relevant experiences from your career at one school may differ from those that would be most relevant at another.